kurtanr/WiXInstallerExamples/05_RememberPropertyPattern/README.md

 ...
 Property(N): MY_PROPERTY = my_value
 ```
-The current simple solution for remembering property values (which has this problem) might be enough for most of the installers.\
+The current simple solution for remembering property values (which has this problem) might be enough for most installers.\
 If not, the [next example](../06_RememberPropertyPatternComplete/) fixes this issue with a full implementation of the "Remember Property" pattern.